bwinterton/python-neural-network/README.md

 [`resources.md`](resources.md).

 ## License
-I want to make sure that any content that I create here can be used by anyone in their learning process however they see fit.
+I want everything that I create as part of this process to be open, free, and distributable.
 As such, everything found in this repository is licensed under the GPL v3 License.

 Copyright (C) 2017 Brayden Winterton